leobrowaldh/SecretManagementService/Db/README.md

 This means that not only is the clients contact information encrypted at rest in the server with TDE, but also in transit, so that only the client can see it by using the master column key to decrypt the column keys for Emails and Phone numbers.
 Not even the database administrators can see the contact information of the clients, only those who have access to the Column Master Key can see the data.
+At the same time, Secure enclaves make it possible to do queries on the encrypted data!
+How?
+The enclave is an isolated part of memory that can decrypt the data, and do the queries in memory, and then encrypt the data again before sending it back to the database.
+This means that the data is never decrypted in the database, and only the enclave can see the data.

 Besides that the database has role based access with roles for the function app, the client users and the client external administrators.
 All this is set to work with Azure Entra Id to authenticate users and applications.